 Transaction costs reduce returns, and over time, high transaction costs can mean thousands of lost dollars.
 Your goal should be to identify and possibly reduce these transaction costs.

 Non-standard pricing: I often wonder if real estate valuation is an art or a science.
-Is fair market price for real estate a myth?
+Is the fair market price for it a myth?

-Hope you enjoyed this post about real estate investment.
+Hope you enjoyed this post.
 What do you think, use the comment section below.

 Check out more articles on our blog page.

 Are you someone involved with real estate feasibility?